dailab/RIOT/boards/firefly/README.md

 Drivers
 -------
-The Firefly features a CP2104 serial-to-USB module, the driver is commonly found in most OS, but if required it can be downloaded from <https://www.silabs.com/products/mcu/Pages/USBtoUARTBridgeVCPDrivers.aspx>
+The RE-Mote features a CP2104 serial-to-USB module, the driver is commonly found in most OS, but if required it can be downloaded from <https://www.silabs.com/products/mcu/Pages/USBtoUARTBridgeVCPDrivers.aspx>

 ### For the CC2538EM (USB CDC-ACM)
-The Firefly has built-in support for USB 2.0 USB, Vendor and Product IDs are the following:
+The RE-Mote has built-in support for USB 2.0 USB, Vendor and Product IDs are the following:

   * VID 0x0451
   * PID 0x16C8